 Routine Eye Care

-Ophthalmic Partners is pleased to provide the very best in routine eye care for patients in Philadelphia, Pennsylvania; Cherry Hill, New Jersey; and the surrounding communities.
+Ophthalmic Partners is pleased to provide the very best in routine eye care for patients in Philadelphia, Pennsylvania and the surrounding communities.

 Protecting the health of your eyes is extremely important and needs to begin at an early age.
 Vision impairment or vision loss can have a devastating impact on one’s lifestyle and can negatively affect normal child development.
 At an older age, diminished vision can hamper mobility, impair physical and financial independence and have profound psychological and emotional consequences on an individual’s quality of life.

 Vision loss is increasing and becoming a significant public health problem in the U.S., ranking among the top ten causes of disability.
 In many cases, however, early detection and treatment and good routine eye care can prevent or limit the progress of vision impairment and blindness among residents of Pennsylvania and New Jersey.

 HOW CAN ROUTINE EYE CARE KEEP MY EYES HEALTHY?